cs100/template-lab-x-github-actions/README.md

 ```
 /usr/bin/git checkout --progress --force -B <netid>/ci_setup refs/remotes/origin/<netid>/ci_setup
 ```
-This indicates that your running the actions on your `<netid>/ci_setup` branch.
+This indicates that you are running the actions on your `<netid>/ci_setup` branch.
 You can peruse the other sections, but you should see that they are still passing exactly the same way.

 ## Lab exercises
 Now that you know the basics of working with GitHub Actions and YAML configuration files, your task is to get your tests to now run through GitHub Actions and give you a **green check** when they are passing, but, just as importantly, a **red X** when they are failing.
 It is *always* a good idea to make sure that you can get your tests to fail.
 If you can't, they likely aren't working properly.